coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    .. todo: the note above should be removed at the end of deprecation
       phase of ident
    ..

+.. exn:: Unknown custom entry: @ident.

+   Occurs when :cmd:`Notation` can't find the custom entry given by the user.

 .. _Scopes:

 Notation scopes